John and Frances Angelos Law Center, Room 532

 Unified Family Courts

-Danziger joined the faculty as Senior Fellow for the Center for Families, Children & the Courts in 2002 after serving as the staff director of the American Bar Association's Standing Committee on Substance Abuse for eight years.
-Prior to that, Danziger was a journalist and author, as well as a consultant in private practice.
+Danziger joined the faculty as Senior Fellow for the Center for Families, Children and the Courts in 2002 after serving as the staff director of the American Bar Association's Standing Committee on Substance Abuse for eight years.
+Before that, Danziger was a journalist and an author, as well as a consultant in private practice.

-Danziger has written on a number of subjects, including a book on the history of women's rights, Women's Movements in America (with Rita Simon).
-She worked for many years as a journalist for the Voice of America, the Atlantic City Sun, and Justice Quarterly.
+Danziger, who has written on a number of subjects, is the co-author with Rita Simon of a book on the history of women's rights, Women's Movements in America.
+Danziger worked for many years as a journalist for the Voice of America, the Atlantic City Sun and Justice Quarterly.
 She has written extensively on substance abuse and addiction issues in the Journal of Health Care Law & Policy, Family Law Quarterly and various ABA publications, including “Attorney's Guide to Drugs in the Workplace” (ed.) and “Truancy, Literacy, and the Courts.”
-Danziger has co-authored, with School of Law Professor Barbara A. Babb, several CFCC publications, including “A Strong Presence in the Life of a Child: A Report on Unified Family Courts and Juvenile Delinquency Matters,” and “Results of a Judicial Survey on the Maryland Department of Juvenile Services.”
+Danziger has co-authored, with School of Law Professor Barbara A. Babb, several CFCC publications, including “A Strong Presence in the Life of a Child: A Report on Unified Family Courts and Juvenile Delinquency Matters” and “Results of a Judicial Survey on the Maryland Department of Juvenile Services.”